What’s Your Real Inflation Rate?

 On this spreadsheet, you can input your spending in each of the major categories, then calculate a personalized inflation rate that incorporates inflation by spending category.
 We've populated it with some sample data, but you can look back on your actual spending over the past year; you can also tweak the inflation expectations for each line item to align with your own experiences.

 Food costs have seen the second-highest rate of inflation over the past year, and they're less likely to be variable among different consumers.
 (Everyone has to eat!)
-Even so, there are some interesting variations in the rates of inflation among subcategories, and they might affect whether your personal rate of food inflation is higher or lower than the baseline food inflation rate of 7.6% reflected in CPI.
-For example, the cost of food prepared at home has increased at a nearly 9% rate over the past year, whereas the cost of food consumed away from home (for example, in restaurants) has jumped by just 7%.
-Meat prices have increased by 14%--a major driver of the rate of food-price inflation--whereas fruit and vegetable prices have escalated by a less painful 8%.
-Alcoholic beverage prices have seen a relatively mild inflation rate of 3.5%, but coffee drinkers have contended with a more painful 11% inflation rate over the past year.
+Even so, there are some interesting variations in the rates of inflation among subcategories, and they might affect whether your personal rate of food inflation is higher or lower than the baseline food inflation rate of 10.9% reflected in CPI.
+For example, the cost of food prepared at home has increased at a nearly 14% rate over the past year, whereas the cost of food consumed away from home (for example, in restaurants) has jumped by just 8%.
+Cereal and bakery-product prices have increased by more than 16%, whereas fruit and vegetable prices have escalated by a less painful 9%.
+Alcoholic beverage prices have seen a relatively mild inflation rate of 4.3%, but coffee drinkers have contended with a more painful 18% inflation rate over the past year.

 As interesting as it can be to come up with a personalized inflation estimate, it's important to not come away with a false sense of precision about inflation.
-For one thing, inflation statistics are ephemeral: The one-year figures provided in the spreadsheet capture price changes in various categories amid a booming economy and supply-chain disruptions, and the war in Ukraine.
+For one thing, inflation statistics are ephemeral: The one-year figures provided in the spreadsheet capture price changes in various categories amid a booming economy, supply-chain disruptions, and the war in Ukraine.